Enhancing Cropping System Sustainability by Minimizing Ammonia-N Losses from Biological and Chemical Inputs

 Engel, R.E.
 2010.
 Cold weather volatility of ammonia from surface-applied urea: A micrometeorological study to quantify losses in the Northern Great Plains of America.
 Yangling Int.
 Agri-science Forum.
 Nov 1-3, 2010.
 Yangling, China. (invited)

-We have updated the results from our studies with urea fertilizer at http://landresources.montana.edu/ureavolatilization – 1450 visits were recorded between May 1 and December 31, 2012 (updated numbers will be provided for 2013 in our final report).
+We have updated the results from our studies with urea fertilizer at http://landresources.montana.edu/ureavolatilization – 1,450 visits were recorded between May and December 31, 2012 (note – the number of visits to this web site was tracked beginning in May)

 Impacts and Contributions/Outcomes